jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Think of it.
 How bad of a driver does he have to be, to need a camera?"

 That was my last auto call.
-My very last call was a cow hit by lightning.
+My next call was my last.
+It was a cow slipping on ice.

 Soon after, I got promoted to property adjuster.
 A totally different vibe.
 I had my own files, no queue, and time to actually work them.
 I loved that property claims department job and team (I wish I never left).